 Japan-experts Héctor García and Francesc Miralles published yet another inspirational book about Japanese culture that is worth a read!

-After Ikigai, The Ikigai Journey and A Geek in Japan, “Forest Bathing” dives into the history, philosophy and science-backed results of this Japanese way of living, that we should all know about in my opinion!
+After Ikigai, The Ikigai Journey (read our review) and A Geek in Japan (read our review), “Forest Bathing” dives into the history, philosophy and science-backed results of this Japanese way of living, that we should all know about in my opinion!

 ABOUT THE WRITERS

 Spanish Héctor García is a software engineer who moved to Japan in 2004.
 With a love for all things odd and geeky, he started blogging at kirainet.com (English version at ageekinjapan.com).
 Living, working and studying in Japan has helped Héctor to gradually understand the country and its people, and he opens us up to the generally reserved Japanese and lets us peek into their ‘universe’.

 Francesc Miralles is a lecturer and award-winning author of bestselling books in the areas of health and spirituality.
 Born in Barcelona, he studied journalism, English literature and German philology, and has worked as a translator, editor, art therapist and musician.
 His novel ‘Love in Lowercase’ has been translated into 28 languages.

 These authors both worked together on another book we reviewed (and HIGHLY recommend reading): The Ikigai Journey > >

 ABOUT THE CONTENT

 Before I dive into the key lessons from each chapter, let’s explain the concept of shinrin-yoku (“forests“-“to bathe“) and give you more of a forest bathing definition.